pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

 Tools
 ================

-This class is a collection of low-level MuPDF utility methods and attributes, mainly around memory management.
+This class is a collection of utility methods and attributes, mainly around memory management.
 To simplify and speed up its use, it is automatically instantiated under the name ``TOOLS`` when PyMuPDF is imported.

 ================================ =================================================
 **Method / Attribute**             **Description**
 ================================ =================================================
-:meth:`Tools.gen_id`             generate a unique identifyer :meth:`Tools.store_shrink`       shrink the storables cache [#f1]_ :attr:`Tools.fitz_config`        configuration settings of PyMuPDF :attr:`Tools.store_maxsize`      maximum storables cache size :attr:`Tools.store_size`         current storables cache size
+:meth:`Tools.gen_id`             generate a unique identifyer :meth:`Tools.store_shrink`       shrink the storables cache [#f1]_ :meth:`Tools.fitz_stderr_reset`  empty the store of accumulated MuPDF messages :attr:`Tools.fitz_config`        configuration settings of PyMuPDF :attr:`Tools.fitz_stderr`        warnings and errors sent by MuPDF :attr:`Tools.store_maxsize`      maximum storables cache size :attr:`Tools.store_size`         current storables cache size
 ================================ =================================================